The Other Certificates of the Camino de Santiago

 The Pedronia

 On the Portuguese Way, the pilgrim can obtain a very special certificate.
-Upon passing through Padrón, where it is believed that the mortal remains of the Apostle Santiago arrived, the pilgrim can request the Pedronia.
-Likewise, it can be obtained by completing the Portuguese Way along the Coast or the Spiritual Variant.
-This is a document issued by the Padrón Tourism Office since 2010, and since 2024 it has a cost of €2.
-It is obtained by presenting the pilgrim’s credential with the stamp of the Church of Santiago in Padrón.
+As they pass through Padrón, where it is believed that the mortal remains of the Apostle Santiago arrived, the pilgrim can request the Pedronia.
+It can also be obtained by undertaking the Portuguese Way by the Coast or the Spiritual Variant.
+This is a document issued at the Tourist Office of Padrón since 2010, and from 2024 it will have a cost of 2€.
+It is obtained by meeting the requirement of presenting the pilgrim passport with the stamp of the Church of Santiago de Padrón.

 In Padrón, you can obtain the Pedronia